yunseo-kim/yunseo-kim.github.io/_posts/en/2022-03-09-Mass-and-Energy-Particles-and-Waves.md

 \end{align*}
 $$

-Particularly, when $v\ll c$, using the binomial theorem for approximation:
+Especially, when $v\ll c$, using binomial expansion for approximation:

 $$
 \begin{align*}